Pattern hair loss: Hormones and genes

 KRT37 is the only keratin that is regulated by androgens.
 This sensitivity to androgens was acquired by Homo sapiens and is not shared with their great ape cousins.
 Although Winter et al. found that KRT37 is expressed in all the hair follices of chimpanzees, it was not detected in the head hair of modern humans.
-As androgens are known to grow hair on the body, but decrease it on the scalp, this lack of scalp KRT37 may help explain the paradoxical nature of Androgenic alopecia as well as the fact that head hair anagen cycles are extremely long.
+As androgens are known to grow hair on the body but decrease it on the scalp, this lack of scalp KRT37 may help explain the paradoxical nature of Androgenic alopecia as well as the fact that head hair anagen cycles are extremely long.

+Although it is generally accepted that male pattern baldness follows a pattern of autosomal dominant inheritance, more recent research has shown that approximately 80% of bald men have bald fathers.
+This is greater than would be expected if pattern balding were a purely autosomal trait, and may suggest that there is an important paternal route of inheritance, either through a Y-chromosome gene or a paternal imprinting effect.

 The initial programming of pilosebaceous units of hair follicles begins in utero.
 The physiology is primarily androgenic, with dihydrotestosterone (DHT) being the major contributor at the dermal papillae.
 Men with premature androgenic alopecia tend to have lower than normal values of sex hormone-binding globulin (SHBG), follicle stimulating hormone (FSH), testosterone, and epitestosterone when compared to men without pattern hair loss.
 Although hair follicles were previously thought to be permanently gone in areas of complete hair loss, they are more likely dormant, as recent studies have shown the scalp contains the stem cell progenitor cells from which the follicles arose.

 Transgenic studies have shown that growth and dormancy of hair follicles are related to the activity of insulin-like growth factor (IGF) at the dermal papillae, which is affected by DHT.
 Androgens are important in male sexual development around birth and at puberty.
 They regulate sebaceous glands, apocrine hair growth, and libido.
 With increasing age, androgens stimulate hair growth on the face, but can suppress it at the temples and scalp vertex, a condition that has been referred to as the 'androgen paradox'.

 Men with androgenic alopecia typically have higher 5α-reductase, higher total testosterone, higher unbound/free testosterone, and higher free androgens, including DHT.
 5-alpha-reductase converts free testosterone into DHT, and is highest in the scalp and prostate gland.
 DHT is most commonly formed at the tissue level by 5α-reduction of testosterone.
 The genetic corollary that codes for this enzyme has been discovered.
 Prolactin has also been suggested to have different effects on the hair follicle across gender.

 Also, crosstalk occurs between androgens and the Wnt-beta-catenin signaling pathway that leads to hair loss.
 At the level of the somatic stem cell, androgens promote differentiation of facial hair dermal papillae, but inhibit it at the scalp.
 Other research suggests the enzyme prostaglandin D2 synthase and its product prostaglandin D2 (PGD2) in hair follicles as contributive.